narve/angular-bpmn/README.md

 - Surprisingly little actual code (including configuration files!)
 - Hopefully usable as a template / inspiration for actual production use
 - Hopefully as future-proof as any front-end code can be these days

+# Known bugs / limitations

+- Currently prod-mode does not work.
+See https://github.com/narve/angular-bpmn/issues/6 for reasons and fix.